The Independent Madarao Kogen Guide

 Destination Madarao Kogen is your independent Madarao Kogen guide.
 See more about us here.

-Madarao Kogen & Tangram Resorts in Iiyama City and the surrounding areas area are located deep within the heart of the Japan Alps at the northernmost part of Nagano Prefecture, making it an excellent retreat during any of the four seasons.
+Madarao Kogen & Tangram Resorts in Iiyama City and the surrounding areas are more than just an increasingly popular ski resort area.
+Mount Madarao is located deep within the heart of the Japan Alps at the northernmost part of Nagano Prefecture, making it an excellent retreat during any of the four seasons.
 Here you can experience "ancient" Japan by visiting the many remaining temples or just by viewing its traditional landscapes that are spread across the region.
 Iiyama City is a former castle town within the Okushinano region of Nagano with many old Shinto shrines and Buddhist temples still standing side by side.
 The Chikuma River (the longest river in Japan) runs through the centre of the area and becomes known as the Shinano River when it passes into Niigata Prefecture.
 A virgin beech forest covers 400ha of Mt.
 Nabekura, providing great opportunities for hiking and sightseeing.
-The area prides itself on 'green tourism' and is known as 'Japan's hometown'
+The area prides itself on 'green tourism' and is known as 'Japan's Hometown' and 'Little Kyoto'.

 Why to Visit

 - Easy access.
-Only two hours from Tokyo via bullet train
+Two hours from Tokyo via shinkansen

 - Trees runs, jumps and the famous Mada-pow!